jeeadv/jeeadv/README.md

-- 👋 Hi, We are @jeeadv
+- 👋 Hi, We are Locus Classes
 - We provide detailed explained solutions for JEE MAIN and JEE ADVANCED questions.

 <!---